costibotez/seo-bulk-meta-editor/README.md

-# Yoast SEO Bulk Meta Editor
+# Yoast Bulk Meta Editor

-Yoast Meta Manager is a WordPress plugin designed to extend the Yoast SEO plugin, enabling users to view and edit meta information from all posts, pages, and custom post types in a single dashboard.
+Yoast Bulk Meta Editor is a WordPress plugin designed to extend the Yoast SEO plugin, enabling users to view and edit meta information from all posts, pages, and custom post types in a single dashboard.

 ## Features